Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 No Longer a Test

 Iranian-backed militias have been firing missiles at U.S. bases in Iraq and Syria.
-Another Iranian client, the Houthis in Yemen, began firing missiles at U.S. Navy and commercial ships in the Red Sea after the Hamas massacre of Israelis on October 7, 2023, started a war in Gaza.
+Another Iranian client, the Houthis in Yemen, began firing rockets at U.S. Navy and commercial ships in the Red Sea after the Hamas massacre of Israelis on October 7, 2023, started a war in Gaza.
 Hamas also fired rockets into Israel supplied by Iran.

 These attacks were all conducted by Iranian proxies.
 Iran launched a direct attack on what it said was a terrorist group in Syria in January 2024.
 The deployment of its Kheibar Shekan missile drew the attention of national security officials because of its range and accuracy.